destaMo/Scrum-Notes/content/qa/01_junior_I.md

   * Change your timezone
 - Run a basic performance test in Lighthouse and analyze the results
 - Use Browserstack to test on different OSes, browsers and resolutions
-- Use throttling to slow down the Internet connection

 ---